There’s something about the summer that begs you to rejuvenate.

 Instead of going all summer break putting off those listening sessions, why not embrace them in a fun way?

 - If you’re hanging out at home, turn on their music pieces in the background.
-It doesn’t have to be blasting to be heard.
-It just needs to be audible!
+It doesn’t have to be blasting to be heard!
+It just needs to be audible while they play around the house.

 - Have a road trip coming up?
 Put your child’s musical pieces in the playlist.
 This doesn’t have to be for the entire trip, but aim for at least fifteen minutes or more.

 P.S.
 If you want to pump up their progress this year, go for 30 minutes to an hour.
-That’s a daily listening requirement for most music kids who improve quickly.
-No joke.
+That’s a daily listening requirement for most music kids who improve their music skills really quickly.

 5. Take a break